 Cowl Or Neck Warmer is a must for wintry days; it keeps you warm and adds a sense of fashion to your OOTD (Outfit Of The Day).
 Here is our zipper cowl knitting pattern, with an eye-catching cable knitting pattern element that instantly elevates the fashion style.
 Scroll down to get the absolutely free cowl knitting pattern.

-Weather is getting furious lately with winter storm freezes up part of the Northern Hemisphere, whilst heat wave melts down part of the Southern Hemisphere.
-We have been warned about global warming decades ago, and now experts said that the Earth could be going through a mini ice age as the heat of the sun is predicted to weaken in years to come.
+Weather is getting furious lately with winter storm freezing up part of the Northern Hemisphere, whilst heat wave melts down part of the Southern Hemisphere.
+We were warned about global warming decades ago, and now experts say that the Earth could be going through a mini ice age as the heat of the sun is predicted to weaken in years to come.
 Seems like the weather is getting harder to predict, I hope everyone stays safe and sound while the Earth is making some unannounced changes.

 Construction: Work in Row